sparkertime/Incrediblog/_posts/2011-08-20-madison-ruby-miscellanea.markdown

 **Madison is** perhaps the loveliest town I've ever been to.
 Although I'm not sure I get the whole cheese thing.
 I've spent a fair amount of time elsewhere in Wisconsin and so I'm familiar with cheesemania.
 However, Madison takes this to a whole new level.
 My heart no longer pumps but instead goes "squelch" every so often.

 **Special moments** abound at this conference.
 It's an incredible conference with a special ethos - lots of hugs and affection everywhere.
-At times I get exhausted by the opinionated and gifted warriors within the Ruby community that I forget there's special connections everywhere.
+Sometimes I forget there's special connections everywhere in the Ruby community.
 It's such a marvelous experience, thanks guys.
 [Big Tiger](http://twitter.com/#!/jremsikjr) in particular, you've been totally awesome.
 I am in your debt for these moments.

 **I've included** some of my favorite MadisonRuby moments below courtesy of [twip.us](http://twip.us) - you can view their entire [MadisonRuby collection here](/photos/madison-ruby-2011).